winterheart/ManhuntRIBber/README.md

 There also exists complex files format mainly for music environment (like `ASYLUM_M.RIB`).
 These files are divided into six tracks.
-First four tracks based on awareness of NPC about player (0 is calm music, where player is undetected; 4 is intense music, where player is being in fight).
+First four tracks based on awareness of NPC about player (0 is calm music, where player is undetected; 3 is intense music, where player is being in fight).
 Last two tracks are reserved and used for some environmental sounds (like moaning and screams of electrocuted captive in ASYLUM level).
 If there is no use for such sounds in level, these tracks are filled with random tracks (white noise and raining sound).

 Each track is recorded in turn in an interleave sequence.
-Thus, to read the fourth track, you need to read the fourth in the sequence of six interleaves.
+Thus, to read the fourth track, you need to read every fourth in the sequence of six interleaves.

 ## File types